conceptlearning/conceptlearning.github.io/_pages/resources.md

 do once one has learnt some concept representations (regardless of whether these representations were learnt with or without concept supervision).
-These works are highly related to the field of neuro-symbolic reasoning and we discuss them in more detail in our tutorial:
+These works are highly related to the field of neuro-symbolic reasoning and we discuss them in more detail in our presentation:

 <div class="publications">
   {% bibliography -f reasoning%}